sutorio/arcana_b/README.md

 - TODO: ensure that it only runs when relevant code is changed: currently it reruns on everything, so if (eg) the .gitignore file is changed the code reruns.
 - TODO: is it possible to remove reloading as a feature & still get LSP completion in the main function?
 Even if not, need to set flags to allow dead code.
 - TODO: ensure this part of the overall project is private in terms of publishing; it must be committed, but will never be released.
-It is a playground, doesn't need to be versionaed or anything.### `amassment`
+It is a playground, doesn't need to be versioned or anything.